 We guide you from start to finish, taking you beyond your citizenship or residency by investment application.

-What are the most LGBT-welcoming countries to live in?
+What are the most LGBT-friendly countries in the world?

 What criteria are used to determine LGBTQ-friendliness in a country?

-What are the safest countries in the world for LGBTQ individuals?
+What are the safest countries in the world for LGBTQ people?

 The safest countries in the world for LGBTQ are Portugal, Finland, Spain, Norway, Iceland, Belgium, Denmark, Canada, the Netherlands, and Malta.